msupply-foundation/conforma-server/documentation/API.md

 - `applicationId`
 - `eventCode` -- value in `trigger_schedule` to match.
 For applicant deadlines we are currently using the hard-coded value `applicantDeadline` to match in the front-end UI.
 This event code is also passed along with the "ON_EXTEND" trigger to use to match to actions.
 - `extensionTime` -- a length of time: either a number (which will be interpreted as days), or a [Luxon duration object](https://moment.github.io/luxon/api-docs/index.html#duration).
 If the current deadline has already expired, this extension time will be added to the current time.
-If it's not already expired, it'll be added to the current `time_scheduled`.
+If it's not already expired, it'll be added to the current value of the `time_scheduled` field.
 - `data` -- any additional data that will be passed along as part of the simulated trigger's `data` field

 ##### RESPONSE body (example):